Management API Reference

 WagmiUse the useSendTransaction hook.

 Calling a smart contract is a special case of sending a transaction.
-To call a smart contract, you should send a transaction with the following parameters in the transaction request:
+To call a smart contract, you should send a transaction with the following parameters:

 • to: the address of the smart contract to call